 A variety of additional impacts to consider and items to include were mentioned by both individuals and organizations.
 These impacts will be important to consider in future research and these ideas have been forwarded to the contractors working to develop the Research Consortium.

 Appendix 6: Environment and Wildlife Working Group Members

-Environment and Wildlife Working Group Offshore Wind Roadmap: Charting a Course for Maine
+Environment and Wildlife Working Group

 WORKING GROUP MEMBERS

 John Perry, Maine Department of Inland Fisheries and Wildlife, Co-Chair Wing Goodale, Biodiversity Research Institute, Co-Chair